-We encourage you to do as much or as little as you wish.
+Suitable for all ages, we encourage you to do as much or as little as you wish and customise your challenge to suit you.
 How about swimming a minimum of 30 strokes 30 times in bays close to your home?
-Maybe make an afternoon of walking from bay to bay to tick a few off or plan a couple of coastal swims, followed by a picnic or BBQ?
+Maybe make an afternoon of walking from bay to bay to tick a few off your list or even plan a couple of coastal swims, followed by a picnic or BBQ?
 It's all about creating great memories and enjoying the summer fun.

-We are lucky to have so many amazing places to swim off Jersey, although some places may present a challenge to get to.
-If you would like to get involved but think that you will be unable to swim at every bay on the list you are free to choose which bays work for you, to complete 30 swims at those, to complete the challenge.
+We are lucky to have so many amazing places to swim in Jersey, although some places may present a challenge to get to.
+If you would like to get involved but think that you will be unable to swim at every bay, just choose which bays work for you, and just complete 30 swims at those.